9 min

 • Inflammation markers improve

-• Blood sugar control improves
+• Blood sugar control gets way better

-• Weight loss reduces cardiovascular risk
+• Weight loss reduces overall cardiovascular risk

 • Family history of cardiovascular disease